zckman/messaging-playground/README.md

 make up
 ```

-This will start the [message brokers](https://en.wikipedia.org/wiki/Message_broker), any necessary dependencies and the simulated smart home devices.
+This will start the [message broker](https://en.wikipedia.org/wiki/Message_broker), any necessary dependencies and the simulated smart home devices.

 To stop you can use `docker-compose stop` or `make stop`

 ## Interacting with the Playground

 You can interact with the messaging playground using any client that supports the desired messaging protocol.
-For example, you can use the [Kafka](https://kafka.apache.org/) command-line client to produce and consume messages from the message broker if it is running Apache Kafka.

-You can use `make kafka-observe` to print the current Devices from the `SmartDevices` topic and start listening for sensor readings.

 ## Future Development

-In the future, I plan to build a simple client that may interact with Kafkas REST Api.
+In the future, I plan to build a browser client that will interact with the RabbitMQ api.

 This project is purely for experimentation and learning purposes and is not intended for practical use.